 Although the Arc punch is a significant investment at around £40, it’s a lot of punch for the money and it opens up endless possibilities in terms of customising your notebook.
 I’ve designed my own blogging printables, which suit my needs perfectly.

 The punch, which can be adjusted to suit A4 or A5 pages, makes specialist holes in the paper.
 The unique hole design means the pages slot onto the plastic expansion disks with ease and are just as easy to remove.

 Here’s my fully customised ARC notebook.
 I used the largest 38mm expansion disks and designed my own blogging printables to help keep me organised.
 My notebook/planner also contains a diary, a monthly calendar, blog ideas pages, blog post pages and PR contact pages.
 There’s also plenty of room for notes and punched pockets at the back.

-I love the flexibility of the Arc system.
+I love the flexibility of the Arc Customizable Notebook System.
 It’s such a bonus to be able to incorporate printables I’ve designed to suit my needs.

 For the full range of ARC customisable notebook and accessories visit the Staples website: ARC customisable notebook system

 Alternatively, you can find a selection of Arc products in your local Staples store.

 Do you like virtual or analogue planners and diaries?
 What do you think of the ARC system?